-5 Hamdan v.
+&lt;sup>5 Hamdan v.
 Rumsfeld, 344 F.Supp.2d 152 (D.D.C.,2004), rev'd 413 F.3d 33 (D.C.
-Cir.
-2005), cert. granted 2005 U.S. LEXIS 8222 (Nov.
-7, 2005).
+Cir. (continued...)

-Court of Appeals overturned that decision, allowing DOD to restart the military commissions.
-The Supreme Court granted certiorari to review that decision.
 Two other district judges issued contradictory opinions as to whether the detainees have any rights enforceable in federal court; these decisions also have been appealed.
 The Administration has filed motions either to dismiss all of these petitions on the basis that the DTA has curtailed the courts' jurisdiction or to convert the cases to appeals subject to the strictures of that Act.
-The Supreme Court declined the government's motion to dismiss the Hamdan case for lack of jurisdiction, but it will hear arguments as to whether the DTA cuts off jurisdiction to hear pending habeas cases when it hears arguments on the merits, scheduled for March 28, 2006.
+The Supreme Court rejected the government's argument that the Hamdan case should be dismissed for lack of jurisdiction pursuant to the DTA.
+Congress responded by passing the Military Commissions Act of 2006, which, in addition to providing explicit authority for military commissions, cuts off jurisdiction to hear all habeas cases and other legal actions brought by aliens in relation to their detention as "unlawful enemy combatants," including such cases that are currently pending.

 The detention and treatment of the suspected enemy combatants at Guantánamo Bay has been a consistent source of friction for the Bush Administration since it began transporting prisoners there in January, 2002.
 After criticism from human rights organizations and many foreign governments regarding the determination that the Geneva Conventions of 1949 do not apply to the detainees there, President Bush shifted position with an announcement that Taliban fighters are covered by the 1949 Geneva Conventions, while Al Qaeda fighters are not.
 Taliban fighters are not, however, treated as prisoners of war (POW) because they reportedly fail to meet international standards as lawful combatants.
-The President has determined that Al Qaeda remains outside the Geneva Conventions because it is not a state and not a party to the treaty.
-The President proclaimed, in a secret memorandum issued February 7, 2002, that "[a]s a matter of policy, the United States Armed Forces shall continue to treat detainees humanely and, to the extent appropriate and consistent with military necessity, in a manner consistent with the principles of Geneva."
+The President had determined that Al Qaeda remains outside the Geneva Conventions because it is not a state and not a party to the treaty.
+The President proclaimed, in a previously secret memorandum that was issued February 7, 2002, that "[a]s a matter of policy, the United States Armed Forces shall continue to treat detainees humanely and, to the extent